Blotch3D/Blotch3D/README.md

 See the examples, starting with the basic example.

-Define a 3D window by deriving a class from BlWindow3D and overriding some of its methods.
+You define a 3D window by deriving a class from BlWindow3D and overriding at least the FrameDraw method.
 Open the window by instantiating that class and calling its "Run" method *from the same thread*.
-The Run method then calls those overridden methods when appropriate, and does not return until the window has closed.
+The Run method then calls the methods you've overridden, when appropriate, and does not return until the window has closed.

-All code that accesses the 3D hardware must be in those overridden methods.
+All code that accesses the 3D hardware must be in overridden methods.
 This is because 3D subsystems (OpenGL, DirectX, etc.) generally require that a single thread access all 3D hardware resources for a given 3D window.
 There are certain platform-specific exceptions to this rule, but we don't use them.
 This rule also applies to any code structure (like Parallel, etc.) that may internally use other threads, as well.
 Also, since sometimes it's hard to know exactly what 3D operations really do hit the 3D hardware, its best to assume all of them do, like creation and use of all Blotch3D and MonoGame objects.

-You can put all your 3D code in the one overridden method called "FrameDraw", if you like, but there are some other overridable methods provided for your convenience.
-There is a Setup method that is called once at the beginning, a FrameProc method that is called every frame, and the FrameDraw method that is called after each FrameProc call only if there is enough CPU available.
+You can put all your 3D code in the one overridden method called "FrameDraw", if you like, but there are a couple of other overridable methods provided for your convenience.
+There is a Setup method that is called once at the beginning and a FrameProc method that is called every frame.
+The FrameDraw method is also called each frame, but only when there is enough CPU available.
 You are welcome to put whatever you like in any of those three methods, except that actual drawing code (code that causes things to appear in the window) must be in the FrameDraw method.

 For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), it might be best to put all your periodic 3D code in FrameDraw